 On April 6, 2009 Netia announced the implementation of project "Profit", a comprehensive operating cost reduction project aimed at cutting PLN 100 million (not in thousands) from ongoing operating expenses on an annual basis starting from 2010.
 Whilst the project was planned in detail with assistance from experienced international management consultants and the project was completed smoothly in line with Management's expectations, Management can give no assurance that in future all savings delivered under the project will be sustainable.
 Moreover, cost-reduction activities may generate unforeseen costs elsewhere in the organization or may need to be cancelled or reversed due to unexpected adverse impacts on quality or customer satisfaction.
-Accordingly, Management can give no assurance that the "Profit" project will deliver results in line with the announced plans.
+Accordingly, Management can give no assurance that the "Profit" project will deliver anticipated results.